kanieladenis/My_Data_Science_Notes/yil.md

 20220215 - Yesterday I: went through the prepare lesson of Spark with Adam. then I learned some wrangle with spark from Ravinder.
 20220216 - Yesterday I: learned about exploring data using Spark.
 The main lesson was to aggreate Spark data into a dataframe and convert it to Pandas in order to visualize.
 20220217 - Yesterday I: learned aobut deep learning using Keras.
 I learned about computer vision with letter recognition and picture classification.
+20220218 - Yesterday I: had the Linkedin workshop with Stephen Salas.
+I need to match my profile to my codeup resume, update my projects, and accept/sent invitation.
+I need to start journaling to keep track of my improvements.
+I also started the capstone project.
+I'm on the Enron emails project and I'm working with Stephanie, Paige, and Ragaram.
+We spent the last half of the day planning the project, identifying the goal, getting and idea of what we plan for the dataset and modeling.